Stop-and-go wave super-resolution reconstruction via iterative refinement: Introduction

-The rest of this article is organized as follows: first, we briefly discuss related work on traffic waves and applications of generative models to traffic.
-We then describe the method proposed in this work, Next we illustrate the data collected and the experiments used to validate our methods, and present the obtained results.
-The article concludes with a discussion on the ability of the method to capture fine-grained wave properties and its limitations.
+The remainder of this article is structured as follows: Section~\ref{sec:related} provides a brief overview of related work on traffic waves and the use of generative models in traffic.
+Section~\ref{sec:method} details the proposed method.
+Section~\ref{sec:data} presents the collected data, while the experiments conducted to validate our approach are described in Section~\ref{sec:exp}.
+The results are outlined in Section~\ref{sec:result}, and further discussed in detail in Section~\ref{sec:discussion}.
+Section~\ref{sec:conclusion} highlights the ability of our method to capture fine-grained wave properties and discusses its limitations.